kyros200/poke-lair/README.md

 I had some problems developing this mini-project, and that was all my fault.
 This section is to tell what I have failed and what I wish I could do more in the future in this one-week sprint.

-* Spent too much time researching the flavour and the idea of the site in general.
-I basically played *Pokémon Sword* game for over 10 hours to get a glimpse of an idea for the site.
+* Spent too much time researching the flavor and the idea of the site in general.
+I basically played *Pokémon Sword* game for some time to get a glimpse of an idea for the site.
 In total I spent like 2 days just to have a draft.
 * I also spent more time that I was hoping with the PokéAPI.
 It's simply not intuitive and I had to refactor my code twice just to be generic and to accomodate all necessary things on the project.
 * I wanted to be perfectionist.
 I was doing a MVP, not a full project, and that was my mistake.
 As you can see, as the time went on, I just could not worry so much on all the UI details (on the bright side I made every functional feature that I wanted).
 * With all said, I made a theme for every Type of Pokémon, but this theme just changes the primary color on the Material-ui Theme.
 I made in a generic way, so if I want to add something it should be easy.